-- provide information and counselling on humanitarian assistance, asylum procedures, and other legal pathways for people in need of international protection - support authorities at local and national level to develop legal frameworks or improve practices to protect the rights of the forcibly displaced provide services to ensure access to Refugee Status Determination and housing, land and property rights Water, sanitation and hygiene promotion (WASH) and shelter:
+- support authorities at local and national level to develop legal frameworks or improve practices to protect the rights of the forcibly displaced - provide services to ensure access to Refugee Status Determination and housing, land and property rights

+Water, sanitation and hygiene promotion (WASH) and shelter

-To support those affected by displacement, violence and natural disasters we:
+To support those affected by displacement, violence and disasters, we:

-- upgrade and maintain collective centres ensuring the good functioning of sanitation and handwashing facilities - rehabilitate schools to help children access a learning environment where safety requirements are met - work with school staff and communities to promote hygiene practices and messages build the capacity of local organisations and institutions to respond to displacement emergencies, in line with the international humanitarian standards
+- rehabilitate schools to help children access a learning environment where safety requirements are met - work with school staff and communities to promote hygiene practices and messages - build the capacity of local organisations and institutions to respond to displacement emergencies, in line with the international humanitarian standards

-Livelihoods and food security We support vulnerable displaced people with restoring their livelihoods by providing resources, training and coaching on running small businesses.
+Livelihoods and food security

+We support vulnerable displaced people to restore their livelihoods by providing resources, training and coaching on running small businesses.

 We also work with community centres to offer livelihoods training to vulnerable populations by strengthening development plans, improving curriculum designs and investing in equipment and materials for training programmes.

-Our livelihoods and food security teams also work with communities in rural areas exposed to climate hazards and food insecurity.
-We help implement climate-smart agricultural practices and make food production systems climate resilient, while supporting the most vulnerable households with emergency cash to cover immediate basic needs including food.
-Protection from violence We assist people affected by forced displacement to protect their rights and mental health and physical security.
+Our teams work with communities in rural areas exposed to climate hazards and food insecurity.
+We help implement climate-smart agricultural practices and make food production systems climate-resilient, while supporting the most vulnerable households with emergency cash to cover immediate basic needs including food.

+Protection from violence

+We assist people affected by forced displacement to protect their rights, mental health and physical security.
 We take a case-by-case approach to working to reduce peoples' exposure to violence and enhance their resilience.

-We support communities with recognising protection risks and developing self-protection strategies.
-We aim to empower people facing protection risks, and support duty bearers to improve their protection responses accordingly to protection minimum standards.
-In collaboration with other humanitarian actors, we also collect and analyse information on mixed migration movements, aiming to contribute to the development of operations that respond to the mixed migration crisis.
+We support communities to recognise protection risks and develop self-protection strategies.
+We aim to empower people facing protection risks, and support duty bearers to improve their protection responses accordingly to meet protection minimum standards.

+In collaboration with other humanitarian actors, we also collect and analyse information on mixed migration movements.
+This informs our operations to achieve a better humanitarian response, especially at key borders of the migratory route.

+Advocacy

+We contribute to the development of policy aiming to protect the rights of the displaced, and we call for increased principled humanitarian funding and engagement on processes that will generate structural changes in protection and assistance in the region.

 We are grateful for the generous support from our donors:

+- European Commission Humanitarian Aid and Civil Protection (ECHO) - UN High Commissioner for Refugees (UNHCR) - Swiss Agency for Development and Cooperation (SDC) - Norwegian Agency for Development Cooperation (Norad) - Norwegian Ministry of Foreign Affairs (NMFA) - Bureau for Humanitarian Assistance of the United States Agency for International Development (USAID) - Bureau of Population Refugees, and Migration of the US State Department